Solving time-fractional differential equation via rational approximation: Numerical schemes

 Hence, the discrete Gr\"onwall inequality completes the proof:

 where we used the following bound for the exponent:

 $ $ \end{proof}

+As we observed in~\Cref{fig:ModesNumber} that the number of modes $m=\O(\log\dt)$, the error of order $\O(mh)$ behaves asymptotically almost linearly.

-\begin{remark} Remark that the case $\theta=1/2$ in Proposition~\ref{th:scheme}, the Crank-Nicolson scheme (CN), is known to be not A-stable.
-Indeed, we have $-1\le\gamma_k\le 1$ in~\eqref{eq:scheme:coefs} with $\theta=1/2$, moreover, $\gamma_k$ approaches $-1$ for large enough~$d_k$, giving rise to a stiff problem.
+\begin{remark} Remark that the case $\theta=1/2$ in~\Cref{th:scheme}, the Crank-Nicolson scheme (CN), is known to be not L-stable.
+Indeed, we have $-1\le\gamma_k\le 1$ in~\eqref{eq:scheme:coefs} with $\theta=1/2$, moreover, $\gamma_k$ approaches $-1$ for large enough~$\lambda_k$, giving rise to a stiff problem.
 Thus, the higher modes produce undesired oscillation of the solution.
-Since $\max d_k$ grows when $\alpha$ decays, the oscillations become more dominant the smaller~$\alpha$ is.
-An example can be found in the next section (Figure~\ref{fig:Stability}).
-This observation motivates us to introduce in the following lemma a modified scheme which expresses more stability but preserves the order. \end{remark}
+When $\alpha$ decays, the tail of the function $z^{-\alpha}$ becomes heavier, and thus $\max \lambda_k$ grows (see, e.g.,~\Cref{fig:poles_bounds}).
+Therefore, the oscillations become more dominant, the smaller~$\alpha$ is.
+An example can be found in the next section (\Cref{fig:Stability}).
+This observation motivates us to introduce in the following lemma an alternative two-point scheme which expresses more stability but preserves the order. \end{remark}

-\begin{lemma}[Modified Crank-Nicolson] Let $\uht^{n}$ be defined by the following time-stepping scheme:
+\begin{lemma}[Exponential Integrator] Let $\uht^{n}$ be defined by the following time-stepping scheme:

 where the discrete modes $u_k^{n}$, $k=1,\ldots,m$, are updated by

 with coefficients